sporto/awesome-elm/README.md

 * [Elm programming language](https://en.wikibooks.org/wiki/Elm_programming_language) - a brief overview of Elm as a programming language.
 * [Elm: A Beginners' Guide to Elm and Data](https://www.sitepoint.com/premium/courses/elm-a-beginners-guide-to-elm-and-data-2940) - Beginners' course to Elm and Data
 * [Practical Elm for a Busy Developer](https://korban.net/elm/book) - A non-beginner book about the practical aspects of developing Elm applications.
+* [Haskell to Elm](https://github.com/eeue56/haskell-to-elm) - Collection of examples on places where Elm is different to Haskell, targeted at Elm beginners coming from Haskell backgrounds.

 ### Outdated Tutorials and books (Elm 0.18 or earlier)